prebid/prebid.github.io/adops/gam-native.md

 3. Enter a **Format name**, such as `pb-native-fluid`.
 4. Click **Add variable**.
 This will slide out the **New variable** window.

 Every format needs at least one variable.
 Don't worry, you can add more later.
-Or not.
-Either way, GAM requires at least one variable in order to move on to the next step.
+GAM requires at least one variable in order to move on to the next step.

 {:start="5"}
 5. Type in a **Variable name**.
 In this example, we've used the name `title`.